 Jennifer is a Project Management and Communication specialist who has been in the field of international and community development for the past 10 years.
 An alumni from Humber’s International Project Management postgraduate Program, Jennifer pursued work in the areas of communication and fundraising with the African Medical and Research Foundation, Journalist for Human Rights and the Royal LePage Shelter Foundation.
 Eager to work internationally, she later moved to Nepal to work in rural economic development for the Centre for International Studies and Cooperation for two years.
 In 2015, she began working at Humber as the International Youth Internship Program (IYIP) manager and is now responsible for the administration and financial management of the Sulawesi Economic Development Strategy Project (SEDS) and other projects and programs at IDI.
 Jennifer holds a Bachelors of Journalism from Kings University College and a Masters in Local Economic Development from the University of Waterloo.
 Her research has been has been featured in the Higher ED: Insights for the Next Economy blog.

-The Advisory Council provides guidance on best practices in international development and supports the advancement of IDI’s strategic goals through leveraging Humber’s strengths as a Polytechnic Institution.
+The advisory council is comprised of faculty and administration from across Humber's academic schools who have expertise in, and knowledge of, international development initiatives.
+The council provides guidance on best practices in international development and supports the advancement of IDI’s strategic goals through leveraging Humber’s strengths as a Global Polytechnic Institution.

 Associate Dean, The Business School